boushrabettir/autoaudio/README.md

 would have to reduce outside noise as well

+if manually changed, to mute how would that work

 later down the line have different thresholds for both my parents, values change dependent